Collision/reaction cell: Dynamic reaction cell

-The collision reaction cell known by the trade name dynamic reaction cell was introduced by Perkin-Elmer on their Elan DRC (followed by Elan DRC II and Elan DRC-e) instrument.
+The collision reaction cell, also known by the trade name "dynamic reaction cell" (DRC), was introduced by Perkin-Elmer on their Elan DRC (followed by Elan DRC II and Elan DRC-e) instrument.
 The dynamic reaction cell is a chamber placed before the traditional quadrupole chamber of an ICP-MS device, for eliminating isobaric interferences.
-The chamber has a quadrupole and can be filled-up with reaction (or collision) gases (ammonia, methane, oxygen or hydrogen), with one gas type at a time or a mixture of two of them, which reacts with the introduced sample, eliminating some of the interference.
+The chamber has a quadrupole and can be filled with reaction (or collision) gases (ammonia, methane, oxygen or hydrogen), with one gas type at a time or a mixture of two of them, which reacts with the introduced sample, eliminating some of the interference.

-The DRC is characterized by the following parameters, that can be modified: RPq (the corresponding q parameter from the Mathieu equation), RPa (the corresponding a parameter from the Mathieu equation), which refer to the voltage applied to the quadrupole rods and the gas flow of the reaction gas.
+The DRC is characterized by to main parameters that can be modified: RPq (the corresponding q parameter from the Mathieu equation) and RPa (the corresponding a parameter from the Mathieu equation).
+These parameters refer to the voltage applied to the quadrupole rods and the gas flow of the reaction gas.

-Ammonia gas is the best solution for the majority of interferences, but it is far for being the perfect gas.
-Sometimes, for specific isotopes, other gas must be used for better results or even mathematical correction, if no gas offers a satisfactory advantage.
+Ammonia gas is typically chosen to mitigate the majority of interferences.
+However, for specific isotopes, other gasses may be required for better results, or mathematical correction if no gas offers a satisfactory advantage.

 Collisional reaction interface (CRI) or mini-Collision/Reaction Cell

-The proprietary collisional reaction interface (CRI) used in the Bruker ICP-MS Aurora M90 destroying interfering ions.
+The proprietary collisional reaction interface (CRI) used in the Bruker ICP-MS Aurora M90 destroys interfering ions.
 These ions are removed by injecting a collisional gas (He), or a reactive gas (H2), or a mixture of the two, directly into the plasma as it flows through the skimmer cone and/or the sampler cone.
 Supplying the reactive/collisional gas into the tip of the skimmer cone induces extra collisions and reactions that destroy polyatomic ions in the passing plasma.
 Fundamentally CRI is a mini- Collision/Reaction Cell installed in front of the parabolic Ion Mirror optics.